 The two drinking water springs, the Kurfürstenquelle and the Draitschquelle, are said to have a health-promoting and healing effect.
 The Draitsch Spring was made into a well in the 18th century and turned Bad Godesberg into a health resort.
 You can fill up on water from both springs for a small fee at the drinking pavilion.

 Every sightseeing tour must include at least one church building!
-Our last recommendation is therefore the Chapel of St. Michael.
-Here you can visit the magnificent interior in Baroque style.
+Our last recommendation for an impressive sight in Bad Godesberg is therefore the Michael Chapel.
+Here you can visit the magnificent interior in baroque style.